 The FAA is under pressure from lawmakers and government inspectors to provide the specifics of its plan to consolidate facilities during the transition to the NextGen air traffic modernization system.
 The realignment of more than 400 air traffic control facilities is a key aspect of the system.
 But a plan proposed by the FAA in November 2011 to consolidate en route and air traffic control centers into larger, integrated facilities over the next two decades is not aligned with other FAA ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lawmakers, Inspectors Want Details Of FAA Consolidation Plan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lawmakers, Inspectors Want Details Of FAA Consolidation Plan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.